joeywhelan/rec-engine/README.md

 ## Installation <a name="installation"></a>
 - Edit the terraform.tfvars.sample and rename to terraform.tfvars
-- Create a Python virtual environment
+- Install dependencies: `uv sync`

 ## Usage <a name="usage"></a>
-- Execute notebook
+- Launch the notebook: uv run jupyter notebook demo.ipynb
+- Run cells top-to-bottom (linear execution required)